Get in Touch Close Menu

 ii.
 Non-human access

-• Service accounts used by a service or application to interact with the operating system.
+• Service accounts are used by a service or application to interact with the operating system.

 • Application accounts